Colombia's Santos slips in poll but still election favorite

 Zuluaga jumped 5 percentage points from the previous Gallup poll to 15.6 percent.
 If he and Santos proceed to a second round of voting, Santos would obtain 47.2 percent of votes versus 29.7 percent for Zuluaga.

-On Wednesday, Santos ratified a decision by the country’s inspector general removing the left-wing mayor of the capital city Bogota over mismanagement, a controversial decision which could cost him the support of some voters.

-The survey put Enrique Penalosa of the Alianza Verde, or Green Alliance, in third place with 11.3 percent, followed by the Conservative party’s Marta Lucia Ramirez with 9.3 percent.
-Clara Lopez of the left-wing Polo Democratico has the support of 8.6 percent of the electorate.

-The survey of 1,200 people was carried out between March 13 and 17 in 60 towns and cities, and has a 3 percent margin of error.
+The survey of 1,200 people was carried out between March 13 and 17 in 60 towns and cities with a 3 percent margin of error.